meznaric/conmenu/README.md

  - Neovim (tested with v0.5.0)

-Optional, if you want some helpers for javascript ecosystem.
+Optional: if you want some helpers for javascript ecosystem.
 Specifically for `fromNpm` and `fromLerna`:

  - vim-dispatch - For dispatching jobs in the background
  - jq - For parsing package.json

+Optional 2: git-worktree.nvim - This will let you easily create menu from work trees

 ## Installation